-You're writing blog posts that are geared to solve your target personas' challenges.
+You're writing website page or blog posts, as well as landing pages that are geared to solve your target personas' challenges.
 You're checking off the search engine optimisation best practices.
 You're promoting your content on your social media platforms.
-And you're attracting a ton of new traffic to your site.
+And you're attracting tons of new traffic to your site.

 That's right.
 Leads!

-And the one way to ensure you're converting your new found traffic into leads is to use effective calls-to-action that encourage and convince them to take up your marketing offers, whether that means subscribing to your blog, downloading an eBook or even registering for a webinar you're hosting.
+And the one way to ensure you're converting your newfound traffic into leads, as part of your inbound marketing strategy, is to use effective calls-to-action that encourage and convince them to take up your marketing offers, whether that means subscribing to your blog, downloading an e-book or even registering for a webinar you're hosting.

-The key word is effective!
 In order to convert traffic into leads, CTAs need to be done right.
-So let's have a look at what makes for a great, lead generating CTA.
+Here are a few ways to create a great, lead-generating CTA.

 Your CTA needs to grab your website visitor's attention.
 Consider design elements like the size, colour and format to help them stand out.